 Internal linking

 They are often locked away in PDFs or hidden behind gated forms.
-Although there is a place for gated content in terms of a lead generation strategy, it is worth breaking out some of the value here to help increase your rankings and support already strong keywords.
+Although there is a place for gated content in a lead generation strategy, it is worth breaking out some of the value here to help increase your rankings and support already strong keywords.
 Doing this will only help serve a long-term lead generation strategy by continuing to foster quality engagement on your website.

 Figure 3.
 AZoNetwork’s Internal Linking Framework